mitchejj/u-sway/README.md

 - Start with a base Fedora Silverblue 37 image
 - Removes Firefox from the base image
 - Adds the following packages to the base image:
-  - distrobox and gnome-tweaks
+  - distrobox
 - Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day
 - Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image

 ## Applications

-- All applications installed per user instead of system wide, similar to openSUSE MicroOS, they are not on the base image.
-Thanks for the inspiration Team Green!
-- Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player
+### TO-DO
 - Core GNOME Applications installed from Flathub
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer

 ## Further Customization

 The `just` task runner is included for further customization after first boot.
-It will copy the template from `/etc/justfile` to your home directory.
+TODO: It will copy the template from `/etc/justfile` to your home directory.
 After that run the following commands:

 - `just` - Show all tasks, more will be added in the future